New Venezuela sanctions protect Citgo, encourage debt talks: opposition

 An ad-hoc board of directors for PDVSA appointed by Guaido made a $71 million interest payment on the 2020 bond VE151299784= in May, but failure to make a $913 million payment due in October could pave the way for creditors to seize Citgo shares.

 An exemption to the sanctions published by the Treasury Department on Tuesday authorized U.S. persons to engage in transactions with anyone appointed by Guaido to lead a Venezuelan state-owned entity.

-That section “allows us to act,” said Jose Ignacio Hernandez, Guaido’s chief overseas legal representative.

-“Trump’s measure now gives Guaido more room to negotiate with bondholders,” said one member of Guaido’s financial team, who requested anonymity.
+Two members of Guaido’s team, including his chief overseas legal representative, Jose Ignacio Hernandez, said that paved the way to talks with bondholders.

+“PDVSA’s ad-hoc board is designing a strategy to resolve the 2020 bond, which includes sitting down to negotiate with bondholders,” Luis Pacheco, the chair of the ad-hoc board, told Reuters.

 Citgo declined comment, while PDVSA did not immediately respond to a request for comment.